Designing a good logo for your business is like hiring a lawyer to speak for you at trial.

 A vector file, on the other hand, will allow you to resize your logo however many times you want while preserving its quality, including when you want to print it on merchandise or business documents.
 You can also use a vector if you ever want to edit your logo in Adobe Illustrator or other design software.

-While this is a post-design mistake, you can avoid it altogether by planning around it beforehand.
+While this is a post-design mistake, you can avoid it altogether by planning beforehand.

 For example, logos in the center of a webpage appear awkward, as do logos that take up the whole width of a business card.
 (The top-left corner of your website, however, is the ideal place for a logo, as is displaying it in the center of your business card.)